CALL TODAY (727) 798-5269

 In 1985, Jim Graden was named to the United States Karate Team.
 The team went on a ten-day tour of Europe fighting in packed arenas all across Europe.
 The team was made up of some of the world’s greatest martial artists including World Boxing and Kickboxing Champion Troy Dorsey.

-During the tour, Jim won the Pasqua Del Budo in Venice, Italy, Europe’s largest and most prestigious martial arts tournaments.
+During the tour, Jim won the Pasqua Del Budo in Venice, Italy, Europe’s largest and most prestigious martial arts tournament.

 The same year he competed in the World Kickboxing Championships in London, England and won a personal silver medal and the U.S. Karate team won the team World title.